 Routine screening can help save lives.
 Dr. Elefteriades urges everyone with a family history of aneurysm disease anywhere in the body—or a family member who died suddenly at a young age, without prior history of heart disease—to consider being checked with an echocardiogram.
 People with inherited connective tissue disorders, such as Marfan and Ehlers-Danlos syndromes, are also at higher risk for thoracic aneurysms.

-For people with a family history of aneurysm, the Yale Center for Advanced Thoracic Aortic Disease at Yale New Haven Hospital’s Aortic Institute has one of the most sophisticated genetic testing programs for thoracic aortic aneurysm in the world, helping hundreds of parents, siblings and children of people who have had aneurysms understand their genetic risk.
+For people with a family history of aneurysm, the Yale Center for Advanced Thoracic Aortic Disease at Yale New Haven Hospital’s Aortic Institute, part of the hospital’s Heart and Vascular Center, has one of the most sophisticated genetic testing programs for thoracic aortic aneurysm in the world, helping hundreds of parents, siblings and children of people who have had aneurysms understand their genetic risk.
 “We look for that abnormal letter.
 And we find it in about one out of three patients.
 If family members have the same abnormal letter as their loved one, then we know they have to be watched very closely,” Dr. Elefteriades says.

 When Palmer was a teenager, his 30-year-old brother died suddenly, supposedly of a heart attack.
 Now Dr. Elefteriades says there is a good chance that his brother died from a ruptured aneurysm.
 So, Palmer has now convinced his two adult sons, Adam and Ryan, to undergo genetic testing at Yale.
 “Both are physical fitness trainers, so they are lifting weights and exerting themselves.
 If they have an aneurysm they don’t know about, that might put them at high risk,” he says.